AyLoLo/Phase3-Project/readme2.md

 * Install the required dependencies
 * Set up the database by executing the "seed.py" script
 * Run the application by executing the "main.py" script
 * Follow the prompts in the command-line interface to interact with the application.
-Note that "User" represents the bar tender.
+Note that "User" represents the owner of the establishment, speaking to the bartender.

 **User Interface**
 * c: Create a new drink